JaremaPiekutowski/survey-analyzer/README.md

-# Survey Analyzer — XLSX Survey Analysis Tool
+# Survey Analyzer — XLSX survey analysis tool (in development)

 A command-line tool for analyzing survey data from Excel (XLSX) files.
 Generates DOCX reports with charts and tables, XLSX statistics sheets, and comparison reports between survey groups.